PlayeRom/flightgear-addon-fgcamera/Docs/manual.md

 ## Dynamic Head Movement

-When selecting 'DHM' on the camera setting dialog, user is moved to the options regarding dynamic head movement.
+When selecting 'DHM' on the Current Camera Config dialog, user is moved to the options regarding dynamic head movement.
 There you can define various options regarding this effect.
 When enabled and configured the camera will move according to defined options the same as normally would move the head of the pilot in the